 The MDC's watershed inspector visits residential, business and farm properties located within the watersheds to identify conditions that may adversely affect drinking water supplies.
 The inspector checks for signs of septic system failure, leaking fuel oil tanks, soil erosion and sedimentation issues, illegal discharges and dumping, improper storage of chemicals and animal waste, and other conditions that have the potential to affect water quality.
-In 2012, a total of 1,272 watershed inspections were conducted.
+In 2013, a total of 2,299 watershed inspections were conducted.

-The MDC's watershed staff also reviews land use development proposals that come before watershed towns and when appropriate, submits comments to encourage practices that protect reservoir water quality.
+The MDC's Watershed staff also reviews land use development proposals that come before watershed towns and when appropriate, submits comments to encourage practices that protect reservoir water quality.

-In addition, routine raw water sampling of reservoirs and tributaries is performed in order to monitor changes, if any, in water quality.
+In addition, routine raw water sampling of reservoirs and tributaries is performed in order to monitor changes in water quality.
 The MDC's Water Analysis Laboratory conducts the physical, chemical, nutrient and biological analyses to help identify potential drinking water contaminants.

-Permanently protecting additional water supply watershed land is one of the most important measures that can be taken to strengthen source water protection efforts.
-To this end, the MDC implemented and funded a land acquisition program in 2006.
-To date, the MDC has acquired a total of 211.4 acres of additional watershed land under this program.
+Permanently protecting water supply watershed land is one of the most important measures that can be taken to strengthen source water protection efforts.
+To this end, the MDC implemented a land acquisition program and has acquired a total of 211.4 acres of additional watershed land since 2006.
+In 2013, the MDC worked closely with the Commonwealth of Massachusetts, the Town of Granville, MA, and the New England Forestry Foundation, Inc. (NEFF) to permanently protect two parcels of land in the Barkhamsted Reservoir watershed totaling over 715 acres.
+This resulted in the protection of a three-mile corridor along Valley Brook, one of the main tributaries to the Barkhamsted Reservoir.